-There are programs to help people with limited resources pay for their drugs.
-These include "Extra Help" and State Pharmaceutical Assistance Programs.
+The "Extra Help" program helps people with limited resources pay for their drugs.
 Chapter 2, Section 7 tells more about these programs.
 If you qualify, enrolling in the program might lower your monthly plan premium.

 If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
 We sent you a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
 If you don't have this insert, please call Customer Service and ask for the "LIS Rider."
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)